uit-no/hpc-doc/guides/linux.rst

 New on Linux systems?
 =====================

-This page contains some tips on how to get started using the Snowstorm cluster on UiT if you are not too familiar with Linux / Unix.
-The information is intended for both users that are new to Snowstorm and for users that are new to Linux/UNIX-like operating systems.
+This page contains some tips on how to get started using the Stallo cluster on UiT if you are not too familiar with Linux / Unix.
+The information is intended for both users that are new to Stallo and for users that are new to Linux/UNIX-like operating systems.
 Please consult the rest of the user guide for information that is not covered in this chapter.